delish07/Intern_Project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;quantity: the quantity of the item in the inventory<br>
 &nbsp;&nbsp;&nbsp;&nbsp;timestamp : the lastly updated timestamp (it is generated in the backend)<br>

-### Validations Rules
+### Validations Rules<br>

 Validations are checked by the server and if any incorrect format is send then a json object is sent to the clint such as {"message":"validation"}

 <center><h2>Methods involving Item</h2></center>